equinor/neqsim/README.md

 ## Getting started as a NeqSim Java user

-NeqSim can be used in a Java application by adding the NeqSim.jar found in [NeqSim releases](https://github.com/equinor/neqsim/releases) to the classpath.
+NeqSim can be used in a Java application by adding the neqsim-x.x.x.jar found in [NeqSim releases](https://github.com/equinor/neqsim/releases) to the classpath.
 A demonstration of dowloading the library and running a TPflash  bencmark is illustrated in this [NeqSim Colab demo](https://colab.research.google.com/drive/1XkQ_CrVj2gLTtJvXhFQMWALzXii522CL).
 Learn and ask questions in [Discussions for use and development of NeqSim](https://github.com/equinor/neqsim/discussions).
 Also see the [NeqSim JavaDoc](https://htmlpreview.github.io/?https://github.com/equinor/neqsimhome/blob/master/javadoc/site/apidocs/index.html).

 ## Getting Started as a NeqSim Java developer